plone/documentation/docs/classic-ui/viewlets.md

         return viewlet.render()
 ```

 ### Rendering viewlets with accurate layout

-Default viewlet managers render viewlets as HTML code string concatenation, in the order of appearance.
+Default viewlet managers render viewlets as concatenated HTML strings in the order of their appearance.
 This is unsuitable to build complex layouts.

-Below is an example which defines master viewlet *HeaderViewlet* which will place other viewlets
-into the manually tuned HTML markup below.
+The following code is an example which defines a master viewlet `HeaderViewlet` which will place other viewlets into the manually tuned HTML markup below.

-theme/browser/header.py:
+{file}`theme/browser/header.py`:

 ```python
 from Acquisition import aq_inner